BigLiao/fs-line/README.md

 You can change the separator such as `'\r\n'`.

 ### Event: 'line'
-Emit when a line is readed, first argument is the line string, and the second argument is `next` function call to read next line.
+Emit when a line is read, first argument is the line string, and the second argument is `next` function call to read next line.
 ```javascript
 fsline.on('line', function(line, next) {
     // do some thing...